UW-Madison-DataScience/swcarpentry-workflows-in-practice/mobility.md

 ## Overview

-One of the powerful ways to use version control is to maintain your development workflow when you need mobility as you move between different computers at work, at home, and anywhere else you might find yourself doing "work".
+One of the powerful ways to use version control is to maintain your development workflow as you move between different computers at work, at home, and anywhere else you might find yourself developing code.

 Let's say you've been working on a project for a while on your laptop, and now you want to be able to continue developing the same files on a computer at work.